ccomkhj/constrainedML/README.md

 ## Tutorials

-We provide detailed tutorials for the following topics:
+I provide detailed tutorials for the following topics:

 - **Multi-Constrained Linear Regression**: This tutorial takes you through the steps of creating a linear regression model that allows constraints to be placed on the weights of multiple input features.
   - [Multi-Constrained Linear Regression Tutorial](tutorial/MultiConstrainedLinearRegression.md)